2-Time Canadian 100m Champion

 • Obtained a Bachelor of Commerce Degree from the University of Calgary.

-Every person needs to brand themselves, this is how Sam did it effectively.
-He was able to create his own "self-marketing strategy" to find sponsorship (Nike, USANA, & more), align with social entrepreneurs and get cast onto the Amazing Race Canada in 2019, where he placed 2nd.
-Branding is extremely important in today's day and age - learn how you can be more effective in standing out from the crowd.
+In this talk, Sam will help you“DiscoverYour Authentic Voice”.
+He was able to create his own self-marketing strategy, find sponsorship, align with social entrepreneurs and create a unique brand.
+To make an audition video, successfully get casted on The Amazing Race Canada–AND place second is no easy feat.
+Branding is extremely important in today’s day and age, and Sam has a unique view on the topic.
+Learn how you can be more effective in standing out from the crowd.